danwhitston/benefits-modeller/README.md

 antlr4 -o ./lib/ -Dlanguage=Python3 -visitor -no-listener BENEFIT_LANGUAGE.g4
 ```

-### Parsing BEN code and solving it in SMT-LIB2
+### Parsing BEN code and solving it with Z3

 BEN is the name of the Domain Specific Language that's been developed to represent benefit logic in this project.
 By parsing a BEN file with the grammar, we can determine if the basic structure meets the requirements of a BEN program.
-Once that's been done we can tie our own code in using the Listener pattern to traverse the created structure and convert each element into SMT-LIB2.
+Once that's been done we can tie our own code in using the Visitor pattern to traverse the created structure and convert each element into Z3.

 Both of these tasks are accomplished by running a single script, as follows: